pantheon-systems/documentation/source/content/guides/fastly-pantheon/02-connect-fastly.md

         - **Apply If...:** `req.url ~ "^/blog"`
         - **Priority:** `2`

-            - This tells Fastly that any URL that include `/blog` is sent to the main content server.
+            - This tells Fastly that any URL that contains `/blog` must be sent to the blog content server.

 1. Click **Content** > click **New** > complete the pop-up fields to create a custom header for redirected requests.